klutzyk/Circle-of-Lies/README.md

 Circle of Lies is an original social strategy simulator where one human player competes against five AI opponents in a multi-round trust game.

-The project is designed for portfolio review and interviews: clear architecture, immersive narrative AI behavior, and end-of-game analytics.

 ## Product Concept

 - **Genre**: social strategy / social deduction-inspired (original ruleset)